SBA loans are business loans partially guaranteed by the U.S. Small Business Administration.

 Businesses can use SBA microloans for a range of purposes, including working capital or buying equipment, machinery, or supplies.

-Interest Rates: The institution you work with is the one that sets the interest rate on the microloan, depending on your creditworthiness and the specifics of your small business.
-Rates typically range between 8% to 13%.
+The institution you work with is the one that sets the interest rate on the microloan, depending on your creditworthiness and the specifics of your small business.
+Rates typically range between 6% to 9%.

 Is an SBA loan the right type of financing for your small business?